freedThoughts/PrimeNumberMatrix/PrimeNumberCode/readme.md

 ***********************************************************************************************************************************************

-Complexity :-
+# Complexity
-             Time complexity - O( K * SquareRoot(N)), where K can be any number which get incremented till  we find all N prime numbers.
+             - Time complexity - O( K * SquareRoot(N)), where K can be any number which get incremented till  we find all N prime numbers.
-                                                           N is as per input
+                                                           N is as per input.
-             Space complexity - O(N)
+             - Space complexity - O(N)